 If you find a community that suits you but you are not sure you can afford it, selling or renting your home is an option.
 You can use the proceeds or rent payments you receive to fund your monthly senior community expenses.
 There is also the option of a reverse annuity mortgage where you don't actually give up your home, but you receive a monthly payment or lump sum of the value of your home that you can use to pay your senior housing payments.
 It may be a wise idea to speak with a financial advisor who can consult with you on your finances.

 Senior Living Care Insurance

 This is by far the best way to ensure you can make those monthly senior living community payments.
 Long-term care insurance will not just help with your payments, but will also give you more choice in the type of home environment you want to live in.

 Again, it's important that you talk to your financial advisor before making any financial decisions.
 There are a lot of things to consider when it comes to senior living communities.
-Stretching retirement income and budgeting are likely your biggest concern and a financial adviser can help with this.
+Stretching retirement income and budgeting are likely your top priorities, and a financial consultant can assist you with both.
 Remember, this community is where you are going to live; therefore it's important that you find a senior living community that will allow you to live the lifestyle you want and feel financially secure as well.